c0n0I/CMPE131_HW5/README.md

 ## Question 2) Breifly explain pytest discovery (file/funciont naming) and what a fixture is.
 Pytest discover is a python testing framework that identifies and collect test files, functions, and classes within a project.
 It finds and runs tests based on naming convention.
 For example, test files must be named _test_*.py_ or _*_test.py_ and test functions must be named _test..._.
 Once the tests are discovered, Pytest can executed and it will discover test files, run them, and reports any failures.

+## Pytest Features
+@pytest.mark.parametrize, runs same test with multiple inputs, which is used in the unit tests pytest.raises, used to validate exception handling, which is used in unit tests pytest.approx, used to compare floating-point numbers with rounding, which is used in unit tests